AdobeDocs/creative-cloud-enterprise.en/help/max2020/maxoverview.md

 ## About

 As an enterprise creative, you need to collaborate with distributed teams, establish scalable processes, and comply with corporate systems and guidelines.
-These tutorials will help you learn new features in the 2021 release of Creative Cloud—from an enterprise perspective.
+These tutorials will help you learn new features in the 2021 release of Creative Cloud—-from an enterprise perspective.